At 41, I began noticing the subtle signs of perimenopause: brain fog, joint pain, night sweats, acne, and irregular periods.

 Red Clover Isoflavones

-Red clover may reduce hot flash frequency and severity, though results vary.
+Red clover may reduce the frequency and severity of hot flashes, though results vary.
 A 2021 meta-analysis found about 1.7 fewer daily hot flashes with supplementation, especially at higher doses and longer treatment durations (≥12 weeks) (18).

 Herbal supplements are far less regulated than medications, so it’s important to research brands, ingredient quality, and dosage.
 They also take time to work – give them 2 to 3 months before judging results.